thiago-urenia/pearbot/README.md

 #### Channel commands
 Invite the bot to a channel via `/invite pearbot`.
 You can interact with the bot by mentioning `@pearbot` directly.
 Alternatively you can start your command with `pearbot` or `🍐`

+Run - `pearbot help` for help with commands.

 To interact with Pearbot, ask it variations of the following commands:
 - **setup**: Starts a new pool for the current channel, you should only need to do this once.
 - **refresh**: Updates pool participants to only the current members of the channel.